rost1989/Update_splsp_script/README.md

 chmod +x script.sh
 ```

-### 7. Run the script as a service file or using screen
+### 7. Run the script as a service file, crontab or using screen